Updated August 19, 2023

 Introduction to Pharming

-Pharming is one of the various cyber-attacks which the attackers practice.
-Pharming simply redirects the user from accessing the requested site to a different but similar-looking fake site.
-In Pharming, simply DNS is infected so that instead of resolving to an actual IP address, it gets resolved to some wrong or fake website IP address.
+Pharming is one of the various cyber-attacks that attackers practice.
+Pharming simply redirects the user from accessing the requested site to a similar fake site.
+In Pharming, attackers infect the DNS to resolve to a wrong or fake website IP address instead of the actual IP address.
 The infected DNS system is generally referred to as “poisoned.”

-Since the internet was developed, it has evolved too much.
-Evolution has happened not only in terms of usage, speed but also in how it is misused.
-There are always people who are looking for some sort of loopholes using which they could enter the whole system.
+The internet has undergone significant evolution since its development.
+Not only has there been an evolution in terms of usage and speed, but there has also been a transformation in how it is misused.
+There are always people who are looking for some loopholes using which they could enter the whole system.
 Once entered, they could exploit the resources and could easily misuse them.
 Several ways or mechanisms are using which exploitation is done.
-Phishing, cyberbullying, Drive-by attack, Password attack, SQL injection attacks, Cross-site scripting (XSS) attacks are commonly used.
-Once such a common attack is Pharming, so now let us know what it is.
+Commonly used methods include phishing, cyberbullying, drive-by attacks, password attacks, SQL injection attacks, and cross-site scripting (XSS) attacks.
+Pharming is a common type of attack.
+Let me explain what it is.

 What is Pharming?

 Suppose we try to explain in simple words.
 In that case, we can say that Pharming is a simple cyber-attack that works on the logic of redirecting the user to a different URL or website when a user tries to use access the original website.
 Pharming is a relatively new work.
-Here initial two characters, the “Ph” keyword Pharming, are derived from the term “Phishing.”
-Phishing is another type of cyber attack where intruders try to receive user credentials by making a look-alike fake page of original popular websites.
-Normally it is the role of DNS servers to resolve requested domain names to respective website IP addresses.
+Here, two characters, the “Ph” keyword Pharming, are derived from the term “Phishing.”
+Phishing is another type of cyber attack where intruders try to receive user credentials by making a fake look-alike page of original popular websites.
+Usually, it is the role of DNS servers to resolve requested domain names to respective website IP addresses.
 However, an infected DNS server resolves the domain name to fake site IP addresses.
-Once the user lands on such fake site websites and enters credentials, the user’s credentials are captured and are used for wrong uses.
+Once users land on such fake websites and enter their credentials, the system captures and exploits their information for nefarious purposes.

 There are several ways by which Pharming is generally practiced.
-One such common way is to update or infect the user’s local system host files.
+One common way is to update or infect the user’s local system host files.
 They generally infect personal computer host files.
 An attacker generally sends them some malicious code that infects their local system host files.
-It is the host files’ role to convert user-requested URLs into several manipulated strings, which the computer uses to access websites.
+The host files’ role is to convert user-requested URLs into several manipulated strings, which the computer uses to access websites.

 Another common form of Pharming is infecting DNS directly.
 The role of DNS is to resolve the user’s requested domain name to a respective website IP address.
-An injected DNS wrongly resolves incoming request and hence redirecting the user to malicious pages.
+An injected DNS wrongly resolves incoming requests, redirecting the user to malicious pages.

 What is the Purpose of Pharming?

-By now, it is quite clear that for what Pharming is generally used for.
-Like any other cyber-attack, pharming too is practiced with the wrong intention.
-The basic minds behind Pharming try to get user sensitive information such as username and passwords.
-These collected sensitive user information are then used for various fraudulent transactions like banking transactions etc.
+By now, it is quite clear what Pharming is generally used for.
+Like any other cyber-attack, Pharming too is practiced with the wrong intention.
+The basic minds behind Pharming try to get user-sensitive information such as usernames and passwords.
+Fraudulent transactions, such as banking transactions, utilize the collected sensitive user information.

-Another common use or purpose of Pharming is to generate traffic to a webpage.
-This is done basically to generate revenue by generating traffic on a particular website domain.
-As more and more traffic is generated by redirecting to the wrong website, more and more revenue is generated.
+Another common use or purpose of Pharming is generating webpage traffic.
+This generates revenue by generating traffic on a particular website domain.
+Redirecting more and more traffic to the wrong website generates increasing revenue.